Dr Charlotte Greenhalgh

 Qualifications: B.A.
 (Hons), M.A.
 (University of Auckland), D.Phil (University of Oxford)

-Charlotte is Lecturer in History at the University of Waikato.
-Charlotte’s research on the history of pregnancy in twentieth-century New Zealand is supported by a Marsden Fund fast-start grant.
-She was previously ARC Research Fellow at Monash University in Melbourne.
+Charlotte’s current research on the history of pregnancy in twentieth-century New Zealand is supported by a Marsden Fund fast-start grant.
+She was previously Australian Research Council DECRA Fellow at Monash University in Melbourne.

 Nicola Lemberg, PhD Thesis, 'The History of the Future: Depictions of 'the Future' in New Zealand Print and Visual Culture 1880-1940'